syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 **2. Create an experience which respects platform norms and conventions**

 ***My Role***
+• Conducted user interviews to hear first hand what customers thoughts and expectations included
+• Studied and became a subject matter expert of Material Design by Google and how through its adoption we'd be able to create a consistant experience, even across platforms
+• Gathered and analysed customer device usage statistics to get buy in and reassure Product counterparts with regards to my design decisions

 ***The Outcomes***
 <script async class="speakerdeck-embed" data-id="bf378b409cad424494ef5a75d7fbaf72" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>